HW-VMCL/hw-vmcl.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
 My name is Hongyuan Wang (王鸿远).
-I'm a third-year M.S. student from the School of Computer Science, Beijing Institute of Technology.
+I'm an engineer at DJI, working on multimedia algorithms.
+I received my master's degree from the School of Computer Science, Beijing Institute of Technology.
 I received my bachelor's degree from the same school.
-I'm interested in computational photography, low-level vision, generative models, and deep learning.
+I'm interested in computational photography, low-level vision, and deep learning.

 <!--
 I enjoy researching the working principles of neural networks and designing neural networks that are in harmony with the characteristics of data.
 I am always fascinated by the exploration of the unknown.